wp-plugins/social-locker/readme.txt

 == Changelog ==

+= 2.2.4 - 1 Sep 2013 =
+FIXED: A bug when the locker doesn't show content after liking because the URL for liking doesn't have a traling slash.
+FIXED: A conflict with W3 Total Cache when the locker doesn't appear.

+<strong>Important:</strong> if you use CDN, please refresh files on your CDN server after installing the update.

 = 2.2.3 - 21 Aug 2013 =
 FIXED: The bug of appearing the lockers after updating to the version 2.2.2 on some sites.